api4ai/nsfw-examples/python/aiohttp/README.md

-# API4AI NSFW image classification
+# API4AI NSFW image classification sample

-This directory contains a minimalistic sample that sends requests to the API4AI NSFW image classification API.
+This directory contains a minimalistic sample that sends requests to the API4AI NSFW Image Classification API.
 The sample is implemented in  `python` using [aiohttp](https://pypi.org/project/aiohttp/) module.

 ## Overview